Casterton, Victoria, Australia Guide

 Day Trips

-Approximately 1 hour 30 minutes by car Portland is a historic port city with a rich maritime heritage.
-Visit the Portland Maritime Discovery Centre, take a scenic drive along the coast, spot whales (during whale season), and explore the Cape Nelson Lighthouse.
-It's a great day trip for those interested in history, coastal scenery, and wildlife.
+Approximately 1 hour by car Explore the historic port city of Portland, Victoria's oldest European settlement.
+Discover the town's maritime history at the Portland Maritime Discovery Centre, take a scenic drive along the rugged coastline, and spot whales (during the whale migration season).
+With its charming atmosphere and stunning coastal scenery, Portland offers a delightful day trip for history buffs and nature lovers alike.

-Approximately 1 hour 15 minutes by car Hamilton
+Approximately 1 hour 45 minutes by car Penola

 Travel Time